“Overall the web is sloppy, but an online store can’t afford to be.” -Paul Graham, YC

 Create blogs, they help build trust.
 Make customer service a priority over profit.
 Remember, it’s easier to maintain an existing customer than to find a new one.

 Create loyalty programs.
 The points can’t be transferred to other companies, so the customer will have to purchase from you.

 7) The headache of product return and refund

-It would be a big mistake to underestimate them.
+It would be a big mistake to forget that.
 The best thing you can do is build a strong returns policy.
-Below consideration should be kept in mind while designing returns policy:
+Consider the following when designing it:

+Be transparent.
 Never hide your policy.
-Be transparent.

 8) The struggle of competing on price and shipping

 Online merchants frequently compete on price.
 Plenty of sellers list the same products on their sites, but the prices may be different.
 They are vying to increase their market share by selling the product.